elegantchaos/atom-swift-debugger/README.md

 # Swift-Debugger package

-*Note that this is heavily modified from the original, but the documentation hasn't kept up...*

 A Swift Debugger Package for Atom!

+*Note that this package is heavily modified from the original, but the documentation hasn't kept up.

+It's also untested at the moment: "it works on my machine!".*

 ## Shortcuts